farrelrassya/Robotics-and-Intelligent-System----Telkom-University/README.md

 # Robotics and Intelligent System - Telkom University

 ## Subject
-There are 9 Topics in MK Robotics and Intelligent Systems, which are as follows:
+There are 9 Topics in Robotics and Intelligent Systems, which are as follows:

 1. Introduction to Robotics
 2. Translation and Rotation Dynamics